cjsun42/cjsun42.github.io/_posts/2025-05-11-VPAFpurpose.md

 ## 💻 **Process:** How I created this website
 ---
 I initially wanted to host this project on [Scalar](https://scalar.me/), as a sort of digital exhibit.
-However, the platform is down due to technical difficulties as of May 2025, so I had seek alternatives.
+However, the platform is down due to technical difficulties as of May 2025, so I had to seek alternatives.

 I considered moving the project to StoryMaps, which I am more familiar with.
 However, there was not a strong geographical or statistical component to my entries, and I did not want to limit the artists to a singular nationality, especially when so many of them have had cross-cultural experiences.
 I also knew I wanted to have separate tabs/pages for each of the artist introductions, so the scrolling/gallery format of the platform was not particularly appealing to me.